TheCodeTherapy/MAME-PSGS/README.md

 Q: "Can I add more custom color palettes myself?"

-A: Sure, like I this with the above one.
+A: Sure, like I did with the below one.
 Just research the system you want to emulate, and write it to the Shader.

 ```
     // Commodore 64 based on MOS Technology VIC-II chip (also a 16-color YpbPr composite video palette)...